ALL ABOUT BORAGE

-Borage Oil is good for all kinds of skin inflammation including eczema, dermatitis, psoriasis and rosacea.
+Borage oil skin benefits include anti-infammatory properties which can be helpful with conditions such as eczema, dermatitis, psoriasis and rosacea.
 If your skin is simply dry, you will love how it calms redness and nourishes even the driest skin.
 It can also help calm acne and as it is lighter than many other oils it won’t leave your face feeling at all greasy.

 Of all plant oils, borage oil contains one of the highest levels of the fatty acid - gamma-linolenic acid known as GLA which is what makes borage oil such a strong anti-inflammatory.
 GLA is one type of omega-6 “essential” fatty acid that the body cannot make on its own so we must get it from outside sources such as borage oil.